Dennis Rodman: Playoffs

-Awards, records, and achievements

 Legacy in basketball

 From the beginning of his career, Rodman was known for his defensive hustle, which was later accompanied by his rebounding prowess.
 In Detroit, he was mainly played as a small forward, and his usual assignment was to neutralize the opponent's best player; Rodman was so versatile that he could guard centers, forwards, or guards equally well and won two NBA Defensive Player of the Year Awards.
 From 1991 on, he established himself as one of the best rebounders of all time, averaging at least 15 rebounds per game in six of the next seven years.
 Playing power forward as member of the Spurs and the Bulls, he had a historical outburst in the 1996 NBA Finals: he twice snared 11 offensive rebounds, equalling an all-time NBA record.
 In addition, he had a career-high 34-rebound game on March 4, 1992.
 Rodman's rebounding prowess with Detroit and San Antonio was also aided by his decreased attention to defensive positioning and helping teammates on defense.
 Daly said Rodman was selfish about rebounding, but deemed him a hard worker and coachable.
 Rodman's defensive intensity returned while with Chicago.

 On offense, Rodman's output was mediocre.
 He averaged 11.6 points per game in his second season, but his average steadily dropped: in the three championship seasons with the Bulls, he averaged five points per game and connected on less than half of his field goal attempts.
 His free throw shooting (lifetime average: .584) was considered a big liability: on December 29, 1997, Bubba Wells of the Dallas Mavericks committed six intentional fouls against him in only three minutes, setting the record for the fastest foul out in NBA history.
 The intention was to force him to attempt free throws, which in theory would mean frequent misses and easy ball possession without giving up too many points.
 However, this plan backfired, as Rodman hit 9 of the 12 attempts.
 This was Dallas coach Don Nelson's early version of what would later develop into the famous "Hack-a-Shaq" method that would be implemented against Shaquille O'Neal, Dwight Howard, and other poor free throw shooters.